Search by Keyword

 The orchestra was recorded in two sessions on this day, the afternoon session being used to record Paul's two compositions and, after an hour-and-a-half break, the evening session for recording both of George's songs, “Something” being the first to be tackled starting at 7 pm.
 “A lot of time and effort went into 'Something,' which was very unusual for a Harrison song,” Geoff Emerick remembers, “but everyone seemed aware of just how good a song it was, even though nobody went out of his way to say so.
 That's just the way The Beatles were: compliments were few and far between – you could always tell more about the way they were thinking by the expressions on their faces.”

-While Paul was the only Beatle in attendance for this afternoon session, George was the only group member present for the evening session when his songs were being attended to.
+While Paul was the only Beatle in attendance for this afternoon session, George arrived for the evening session when his songs were being attended to.
 Geoff Emerick continues: “Phil McDonald, however, was there with me for the entire day – working in two studios at once really complicated things, and we needed the extra pair of hands.
 George Martin did the conducting while each Beatle essentially produced his own session.
 Thankfully, there were no major technical mishaps and everything worked smoothly.”

 “The only hitch came when George Harrison announced that he wanted to redo the guitar solo on 'Something.'
 We were perfectly willing to accommodate him, but the problem was that there was only one track available, and we needed to use that for the orchestra.
 The only solution was for him to play it live, right along with the orchestra, so we could record them simultaneously on the same track.
 I was enormously impressed when he nonchalantly said, 'Okay, let's do that' – it took a lot of nerve and self-confidence to be willing to put himself under that kind of pressure.
 George had to play the solo correctly all the way through, without punch-ins, because the sound coming from his guitar amp would leak onto the other mics, and he wouldn't get a lot of whacks at it, because it was costing quite a lot to have that orchestra there.
 But he managed to play the intricate solo with ease, and by the end of the long night both his songs were completed and ready to be mixed.”

 Mark Lewisohn, in “The Beatles Recording Sessions,” gives even more detail as to George Harrison's role on this day.
 “For 'Something,' George Harrison shuttled back and forth between studio one, where he shared the conductor's podium with George Martin for a time, and studio two, where he oversaw the sound recording, virtually as 'producer,' and where – on the floor of (studio one) – he taped a new and memorable lead guitar solo for the song's middle eighth – actually, barely different from the song's previous best guitar track.”
-After this elaborate overdub onto 'take 39' of “Something” was complete, they accomplished the same for “Here Comes The Sun” and ended the session by 1:15 am the following morning.
+After this elaborate overdub onto 'take 39' of “Something” was complete, McCartney apparently present to overdub some descending piano piano notes onto the same track as George's guitar solo, they accomplished the same for “Here Comes The Sun” and ended the session by 1:15 am the following morning.

 The stereo mix for “Something” was done on August 19th, 1969 in the control room of EMI Studio Two by George Martin and engineers Geoff Emerick, Phil McDonald and Alan Parsons.
-Ten attempts at this stereo mix was attempted, undoubtedly the tenth attempt being the keeper.
+Ten attempts at this stereo mix were made, the tenth attempt undoubtedly being the keeper.
 With the addition of the orchestral arrangement, out went any trace of the rambling instrumental jam from the rhythm track that they apparently intended to end the song with up to this point, the recording staff omitting it from every one of these stereo mixes.

 Two live versions of the song were also recorded and released during George's solo career.
 On August 1st, 1971, George and his band of celebrities (including Ringo) recorded a live version of “Something” during his groundbreaking “Concert For Bangladesh” at Madison Square Garden in New York City, this being released on the 1971 triple-album of the same name.
 Then, sometime between December 1st and 17th, 1991, George and his new group (including Eric Clapton) recorded another live version of the song during his brief Japanese tour, the result appearing on his 1992 album “Live In Japan.”